MixinNetwork/mvm.dev/src/guide/uniswap.md

 ## Deployment Example

-We have implemented a complete example of deploying uniswap through hardhat, in which the Quorum testnet can be used directly.
+We have implemented a complete example of deploying uniswap through hardhat, in which the MVM testnet can be used directly.
 Smart contracts can be easily deployed through fork.

 uniswap deployment script address：https://github.com/MixinNetwork/mvmcontracts/blob/main/scripts/uniswap.ts